bolek42/bolek42.github.io/ctf/2018-AsisCTF/myblog/README.md

 Execve is blocked, therefore, we cannot execute `execve("/bin/sh", NULL, NULL)` directly.
 Open is blocked, therefore we should not be able to open files and read the Flag.
-Even though `open_at syscall()` is not blocked, what allows us to open a file in a directory.
+Even though the `openat()` syscall is not blocked, what allows us to open a file relative to a directory.
 This syscall requires the following arguments:

 | Register | Description |